 She studied at the Conservatory of Amsterdam, where she received her Bachelor Diplomas in clarinet and bassclarinet and a Masters Degree in bassclarinet with Harry Sparnaay, Tom Sieuwerts, and Herman Braune.
 She has participated in masterclasses in Austria (Impuls), Germany (Darmstadt) and France (Pablo Casals Festival), where she had lessons with clarinettists Ernesto Molinari, Michel Lethiec.

 Fie was during 3 years (2016-2019) Advisor at the Amsterdam Art Council, AFK.
-She is teaching ‘writing’ at the Hogeschool van Amsterdam, faculty HRM.
+She is teaching ‘professional writing’ at the Hogeschool van Amsterdam, faculty HRM since 2018.

 Her mouthpieces are made by Edward Pillinger, she uses Florian Popa and Vandoren ligatures and Vandoren en Schwenk&Seggelke reeds.